Shenanigans Farm Camps

 • Caring for horses before and after riding

-• Group games and activities focused on trust, empathy, teamwork, and communication, both with and without horses
+• Group games focused on teamwork, communication, and confidence

 Equine Skills Camp